 Speedo Silicone Cap

 For longer, thicker hair like mine, I love the Speedo Silicone cap.
-I have very thick hair that often gets snagged or pulled with swim caps, but with this cap, I never have a problem.
+I have very thick hair that often gets snagged or pulled with swim caps, and with this cap I never have a problem.
 It’s interior grid texture provides added comfort and is made from soft, durable silicone for lasting wear.

 For Shorter Hair and Tight Budgets